 2. Compression Factor versus Number of DCT Coefficients: Code the images indicated in the table below using the DCT coefficients in the first X positions in the zig-zag scanning thus simulating a low-pass filter with varying bandwidth.
 Comment on the variation of the compression factor and the subjective image quality for the various cases and images.
-What is special for X=1?
+What is especial for X=1?
+What is especial for X=2?